clseibold/Edim/README.md

 * Ability to change setting on how many lines to show before the line you are currently modifying (to give context)
 * Add color
 * Tab completion for opening/saving files

+## Ideas
+* Ability to use relative line numbers based on what was shown previously (from any command that previews any amount of lines, including insert, delete, preview, etc.)